 You do not need to bring a Linux system if you plan to use our Linux image in VMware.
 However, you are required to bring VMware Workstation or VMware Player.
 The class does not support VirtualPC or other non-VMware virtualization products.

 Mandatory Laptop Hardware Requirements

 - x86-compatible or x64-compatible 2.0 GHz CPU minimum or higher

-- 4 GB RAM minimum with 8 GB or higher recommended
+- 8 GB RAM or higher required 16 GB strongly recommended

 - Ethernet adapter (a wired connection is required in class; if your laptop supports only wireless, please make sure to bring a USB Ethernet adapter with you)

 - USB Wireless adapter required.
 We recommend the following: https://hakshop.com/collections/wireless-gear/products/alfa-usb-wifi-awus036neh